-- Last day for chief appraiser to submit recommended following year's budget to CAD board and taxing units (CAD's fiscal year begins September 1) (Sec.
-6.06). - Beginning date that CAD board may pass resolution to change CAD finance method, subject to taxing units' unanimous approval.
-Period ends Aug.
-14 (Sec.
-6.061).
+Beginning date that CAD board may pass resolution to change CAD finance method, subject to taxing units' unanimous approval.
+Period ends before Aug.
+15 (Sec.
+6.061(a)).

-- Last day to pay second half of previous year taxes by split payment (Sec.
-31.03). - Last day for taxing units' third quarterly payment for current CAD budget (Sec.
-6.06). - Last day to form a taxing unit to levy current year property taxes (Sec.
-26.12). - Last day for taxing units to adopt local option percentage homestead exemptions (Sec.
-11.13). - Last day for private schools to amend charters and file new applications for (Sec.
-11.21) exemption (or within 60 days of exemption denial, whichever is later) (Sec.
-11.422). - Last day for CADs to report formation of reinvestment zones and tax abatement agreements to the Texas Comptroller (Sec.
-312.005).
+- Last day to pay second half of split payment for taxes imposed last year (Sec.
+31.03(a)). - Last day for taxing units' third quarterly payment for CAD budget for the current year (Sec.
+6.06(e)). - Last day to form a taxing unit to levy property taxes for the current year (Sec.
+26.12(d)). - Last day for taxing units to adopt local option percentage homestead exemptions (Sec.
+11.13(n)). - Last day for a private school that has been denied an 11.21 exemption because of the charter to amend the charter and file a new application (or the 60th day after the date of notification of the exemption denial, whichever is later) (Sec.
+11.422(a)(1)).

-July
+July 1

 - Date that delinquent taxes incur total 12 percent penalty (Sec.
+33.01(a)). - A taxing unit or CAD may provide that taxes that become delinquent on or after Feb.
+1 of a year but not later than May 1 of that year and that remain delinquent on July 1 of the year in which they become delinquent incur an additional penalty to defray costs of collection, if the unit or CAD or another unit that collects taxes for the unit has contracted with an attorney to enforce the collection of delinquent taxes (Sec.
+33.07(a)).

-33.01). - Taxes delinquent on or after Feb.
-1, but not later than May 1, incur additional penalty to pay attorney collection costs (Sec.
-33.07).
-Taxing unit may add penalty for attorney collection costs to taxes delinquent on or after June 1; penalty is incurred on the first day of first month that begins at least 21 days after the date the collector sends property owner a notice of delinquency and penalty (Sec 33.08). - Last day for ARBs to complete review of railroad rolling stock values for submission to Texas Comptroller (or soon after) (Sec.
-24.35). - Deadline for Texas Comptroller to certify final previous year's PVS findings to Education Commissioner and each school district (Comptroller Rule Sec.
-9.109).
+\\NOTE: Taxing units and CADs that have imposed the additional penalty for collection costs under Sec.
+33.07 may provide for an additional penalty for attorney collection costs of taxes that become delinquent on or after June 1 under Secs.
+26.07(f), 26.15(e), 31.03, 31.031, 31.032, 31.04, or 42.42.
+The penalty is incurred on the first day of the first month that begins at least 21 days after the date the collector sends the property owner a notice of delinquency and penalty (Sec 33.08(a) and (c)).

+• Last day for review and protests of appraisals of railroad rolling stock values (or as soon as practicable thereafter); once the appraised value is approved, the chief appraiser certifies to the Comptroller's office the allocated market value (Secs.
+24.35(b), 24.36).

-Date ARB must approve appraisal records but may not do so if more than 5 percent of total appraised value remains under protest.
-The board of directors of a CAD with a population of 1 million or more may postpone the deadline to Sept.
-2 or increase the threshold percentage from 5 to 10 percent of the appraised value of properties not under protest (Sec.
-41.12).
+• Date ARB must approve appraisal records, but may not do so if more than 5 percent of total appraised value remains under protest.
+The board of directors of a CAD in a county with a population of 1 million or more may postpone the deadline to Aug.
+30 or increase the threshold percentage from 5 to 10 percent of the appraised value of properties not under protest (Sec.
+41.12(a)-(c)).